YosysHQ/fpga-toolchain/README.md

 ## Installation

-1. Download an archive matching your OS from (the releases page)[https://github.com/open-tool-forge/fpga-toolchain/releases].
+1. Download an archive matching your OS from [the releases page](https://github.com/open-tool-forge/fpga-toolchain/releases).
 2. Extract the archive to a location of your choice
 3. Add the `bin` folder to your `PATH`.
 4. (optional, not needed on Windows) If you would like to use the experimental GHDL Yosys plugin for VHDL, you will